 Here’s how the facial hair length looked before shaving:

-And here’s how the Mach3 looked when shaving (full shave analysis provided shortly):
+And here’s how the Mach3 looked while shaving (full shave analysis provided shortly):

 Here’s a look at the skin and facial hair immediately after shaving: